Carson Kelly Player Props: Diamondbacks vs. Cardinals

-After going 0-for-3 in his most recent game, Carson Kelly and the Arizona Diamondbacks face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 9:40 PM ET on Tuesday.
+On Wednesday, Carson Kelly (coming off going 0-for-3) and the Arizona Diamondbacks play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 3:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-3) against the Cardinals.

 Carson Kelly Game Info & Props vs. the Cardinals